iorhachovyevhen/MSYEV-5/readme.md

-Goal: create new mosaic and transfer it from one newly account to another.
+**Goal**: create new mosaic and transfer it from one newly account to another.

 Before creating new account create:
 - new confing: